Canadian labour rights

 Human Rights Law in Canada

-Website explains how workers' rights are protected by the Canadian Human Rights Act and other legislation.
-It includes information on Employer obligations, Employment Equity Act, Employment equity in federally regulated workplaces, pay equity,
+Workers' rights are protected by the Canadian Human Rights Act and other legislation.

 Work Safe BC for occupational health and safety